-Highlights Swiss Payment Monitor 1/2022
+Current results Swiss Payment Monitor 1/2023

-Media release of February 24, 2022
+Media release of February 16, 2023

-The Swiss population today very often pays for goods and services that they do not purchase directly in a shop or restaurant on the go: 49 percent of all transactions in so-called distance business are made using a mobile phone, tablet or smartwatch.
-This includes payments directly via the bank account, such as with TWINT, but also with a credit or debit card stored in an app, such as with Apple Pay or SBB Mobile.
-This is shown by the sixth Swiss Payment Monitor conducted by the ZHAW School of Management and Law and the University of St. Gallen.
-For the study at the end of 2021, 1,460 people were interviewed, representative of all of Switzerland.
+Even after the corona pandemic, cash still plays an important role in the payment behavior of the Swiss population.
+29 percent of daily payments are made in cash – more than with a debit card (27 percent) or credit card (18 percent).
+A further 18 percent of payments are made using a mobile device such as a mobile phone, tablet or smartwatch.
+This includes payments directly via the bank account, for example with TWINT, but also payments with a credit or debit card stored in an app, such as Apple Pay or Samsung Pay.
+This is shown by the sixth Swiss Payment Monitor conducted by the ZHAW School of Management and Law and the Center for Financial Services Innovation at the University of St. Gallen.
+At the end of 2022, around 1,450 people representing the whole of Switzerland were interviewed for the study.

 In Switzerland, most money is spent with credit cards: 27 percent of sales are made with this means of payment.
 It even accounts for 34 percent of sales if mobile payments by credit card are also counted.
 These have increased significantly in terms of number and turnover in 2022.
 Payments with TWINT, which are usually processed directly via the bank account, still account for around half of mobile payments.
 However, payments via Apple Pay, Samsung Pay or Google Pay have increased in relative terms.
 28 percent of sales are settled via a debit card, while cash follows in third place with a 17 percent share of sales.
 "Cash is mainly used for small amounts of up to 20 francs, which is why it is used frequently, but plays a less important role in terms of sales," explains Tobias Trütsch, payment economist at the University of St. Gallen.